BryceBoyd/hig/framework/less-syntax.md

 ### Mixins ###

 Mixins allow you to embed all the properties of a class into another class by simply including the class name as one of its properties.
-It’s just like variables, but for whole classes.
+Itâ€™s just like variables, but for whole classes.
 Mixins can also behave like functions, and take arguments, as seen in the example below.

 <table class="reporttable">
   <tr>